-Based on an understanding of current literature, it is Interior Health belief that substance dependence is a treatable disease and will promote self awareness and voluntary referral for assistance to enable employees with substance use disorders to get well.
-Interior Health will support the rehabilitation and return to work of employees and medical staff who are experiencing difficulties with substance dependence.
+Based on an understanding of current literature, it is Interior Health's belief that substance use disorder is a treatable disease and Interior Health promotes self-awareness and voluntary referral for assistance to enable employees with severe substance use disorders/substance dependence to get well.
+Interior Health supports the rehabilitation and return to work of employees and medical staff who are experiencing difficulties with severe substance use disorder/substance dependence.

 Interior Health recognizes that prevention and early intervention improves the probability of lasting recovery, and to that end will provide education on early detection, intervention and rehabilitation initiatives.
+Interior Health values all of our employees and is committed to building an inclusive, welcoming, and accepting work environment.